huggingface/blog/infini-attention.md

 ![Figure 5c: global weights across training](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp57_global_weights_across_training.png)

-As you see, the global weights are now distributed across the range from 0 to 1, with 10% of heads having a global weight between 0.9 and 1.0, even though after 18k steps, most heads stopped changing their global weights.
-But now we are quite confident in saying that we have set up the experiments to allow convergence if gradient descent wants to.
-The only question now is whether Infini-attention works well enough.
+As you can see, global weights are now distributed across the range from 0 to 1, with 10% of heads having a global weight between 0.9 and 1.0, even though after 18k steps, most heads stopped changing their global weights.
+We were then quite confident that the experiments were setup to allow convergence if the spirits of gradient descents are with us.
+The only question remaining was whether the general approach of Infini-attention could works well enough.

-The following valuations were run at 1.5B tokens.
+The following evaluations were run at 1.5B tokens.

 ![Figure 5a: generation 1](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp57_generation_1.png)